 When athletes experience a loss of two percent body weight during exercise they will begin to demonstrate decreased performance.
 At three percent, athletes will be at an increased risk of developing heat exhaustion and injuries.
 Because of these negative consequences, the goal is to keep dehydration below two percent.

-To help aid an athlete in these efforts, athletes can calculate their sweat rate, or the amount of fluid lost during workouts.
-Typical sweat rate ranges from one to three liters per hour.
+To help aid an athlete in these efforts, athletes can calculate their sweat rate or the amount of fluid lost during workouts.
+The typical sweat rate ranges from one to three liters per hour.

 - Weigh yourself before exercise (nude is best)

 - Drink a measured amount of fluid during a workout